Subito-it/PodBuilder/README.md

 - `install_sources`: installs sources of pods to debug into prebuild frameworks
 - `switch`: switch between prebuilt, development or standard pod in the Application-Podfile
 - `clean`: removes unused prebuilt frameworks, dSYMs and source files added by install_sources
+- `synch_podfile`: updates the Application with all pods declared in the PodBuilder-Podfile file

 Commands can be run from anywhere in your project's repo that is **required to be under git**.